-According to [5] and Table I, a lack of event-based camera datasets with a stationary roadside perspective exists.
-Therefore, we create our TUMTraf Event Dataset, which includes spatiotemporal synchronized frame triplets of event-based, RGB, and combined RGB-event-based images, see Table II.
-For this, we first record the raw data with our ITS from the Providentia++ project [65], [66], which contains event-based and RGB cameras.
+RGB, and combined RGB-event-based images, see Table II.
+For this, we first record the raw data with our ITS from the Providentia++ project [61], [62], which contains event-based and RGB cameras.
 As illustrated in Figure 3, the sensors are set up on a gantry at a height of 7 m located at an intersection in Garching near Munich, Germany.
 This perspective gives our dataset a unique bird's eye view of the traffic, which minimizes the number of occlusions.
 The image pairs are recorded time synchronized.
 The spatial synchronization is achieved using our targetless calibration approach.
 With it, we create the combined RGB-event-based images with simple blending, see Subsection III-C. The specifications of the sensors used are as follows:

-- RGB camera: Basler ace acA1920-50gc, 1920 × 1200, Sony IMX174, global shutter, color, GigE, with 8 mm lens. - Event-based camera: Imago VisionCam EB, 640 × 480, > 120 dB dynamic range, 30 000 000 events/s, with 8 mm lens.
+- RGB camera: Basler ace acA1920-50gc, 1920 × 1200, Sony IMX174, global shutter, color, GigE, with 8 mm lens - Event-based camera: Imago VisionCam EB, 640 × 480, 120 dB dynamic range, 30 000 000 events/s, with 8 mm lens.

-To receive accurate detections from the RGB camera, we train the YoloV7 object detector [34]-[36] on the nuImages Dataset [67], which counts 93,000 images, including rain, snow, and night scenarios from the ego perspective of a vehicle [67].
-To consider the roadside perspective from a stationary camera on a gantry bridge, we perform transfer learning with the 2D annotations of our TUMTraf Dataset family [68], [69], which also includes snow and night scenarios.
-With this robust object detector for the conventional camera and the previously calculated extrinsic calibration matrix, we generate pseudo-labels, similar to [23], using the confidence threshold C = 0.80.
+To receive accurate detections from the RGB camera, we train the YoloV7 object detector [34]-[36] on the nuImages dataset [63], which counts 93,000 images, including rain, snow, and night scenarios from the ego perspective of a vehicle [63].
+To consider the roadside perspective from a stationary camera on a gantry bridge, we perform transfer learning with the 2D annotations of our TUMTraf Dataset family [64], [65], which also includes snow and night scenarios.
+With this robust object detector for the conventional camera and the previously calculated extrinsic calibration matrix, we generate pseudo-labels, similar to [23], using the confidence threshold C=0.80.
 This way, we can obtain any number of accurate pseudo-labels, enabling robust object detection with an event-based camera and early fusion.